nicolezhangyt/stock-tracker/README.md

   When sorting the list of companies by market cap in ascending or descending order, consider automatically resetting to the first page of results.
 This ensures that users have a consistent experience and can easily navigate through the sorted data without losing context.

   Need to consult with stakeholders to confirm this behavior aligns with expectations.

+  ### Search Function in Dropdown Menu

+  Implement a search function in the country dropdown menu to improve user experience when selecting specific countries from a large list.